 If you already filed your tax returns but the IRS did not receive them, send a second signed copy to the IRS.
 If it was less than 10 weeks since you filed the return, call the IRS to determine your best course of action.
 Someone in the IRS offices may be able to track down the missing returns, or your LT16 notice may have been issued before the IRS received your returns.

-Once you’ve filed, tracked down, or re-submitted your missing tax returns, consider hiring a tax expert to contact the IRS on your behalf to determine your next best steps and negotiate a payment arrangement for your outstanding tax debt.
+Once you’ve filed, tracked down, or re-submitted your missing tax returns, consider hiring a tax expert to contact the IRS on your behalf to determine your next best steps and negotiate a payment arrangement for your outstanding back taxes.

 Most Americans who earn W-2 or 1099 income during the prior tax year have to file tax returns by April 15 of the following year.
 (If April 15 falls on a weekend or holiday, the IRS tax deadline is moved to the next business day.)